• Home

 3. You may feel like therapy is too hard, you don't want to do more than talk in session and be done, or it may bring on intense feelings which make you want to quit.
 These are all normal feelings!
 However, those who are willing to work through these feelings outside of their sessions, and are ready to implement the changes discussed will spend less time in therapy than those unwilling to put in the work.

-We generally like to start with weekly sessions to give you time to become comfortable with the therapist and begin processing through your issues.
+I require all new clients start with weekly sessions to give you time to become comfortable with the me and to begin processing through your issues.
 The frequency of sessions are often reduced to biweekly, then monthly once you begin seeing progress.

 Do you take insurance?

-If we do not accept your insurance provider, you may still be able to use out of network benefits to get reimbursed for any out-of-pocket costs.
+If you are not covered by any of these plans or reside in Massachusetts, you may still be able to use out of network benefits to get reimbursed for any out-of-pocket costs.

-With this option: You pay the therapist for the scheduled sessions, and monthly we provide you with a receipt called a superbill, which you can then submit to your insurance company.
+With this option: You pay me for the scheduled sessions, and monthly I provide you with a receipt called a superbill, which you can then submit to your insurance company.
 If you have mental health benefits and do not have a deductible, the insurance company will send a check to you directly for reimbursement once the claim is accepted.
-Please be aware that we do not have any control over your insurance company, whether they accept or decline your claim, nor the reimbursement amount.
+Please be aware that I do not have any control over your insurance company, whether they accept or decline your claim, nor the reimbursement amount.

-Using in-network or out-of-network benefits may require a diagnosis by your insurance company.
-They have the right to decide your diagnosis is not covered.
+Using in- and out-of-network benefits will require a diagnosis by your insurance company.
+Not all diagnoses are covered and even those that should be covered may not be.
+They have the right to decide your diagnosis is not covered at any time.
 In addition, your insurance company may not reimburse for telehealth sessions.
 Please check your policy coverage with your insurance company prior to seeking reimbursement.

 NOTE: Superbills are provided upon request only.